tpoisot/ms_pop_networks/ms_revised.md

 such to better characterize how ecological mechanisms act locally on the existence of inter-specific interactions.
 Here we argue that the current conceptualization of species interaction networks is ill-suited for this task.
-Instead, we propose that future research must start to account for the intrinsic variability of interaction networks.
-This can be accompslihed simply by recognizing that there exists intra-specific variability, in traits or properties related to the establishment of species interactions.
+Instead, we propose that future research must start to account for the intrinsic variability of species interaction, then scale up from here onto complex networks.
+This can be accomplished simply by recognizing that there exists intra-specific variability, in traits or properties related to the establishment of species interactions.
 By shifting the scale towards population-based processes, we show that this new approach will improve our predictive ability and mechanistic understanding of how species interact over large spatial or temporal scales.

 \clearpage